alioguzhan/dobby/README.md

 Any kind of contribution will be appreciated.
 Please open an issue or PR.

+## Support S.P.E.W

+`Society for the Promotion of Elfish Welfare (S.P.E.W)` is an organizational effort to gain basic rights for house elves.

 ## Logo

 That Dobby image is taken from [Pixel Art Maker](http://pixelartmaker.com).